-And throughout those thoughts, you recall all of the stages that will be involved, the challenges that each stage brings, your weaknesses, your strengths…what could go wrong… and every other synopsis possible in an effort to foresee the failures of your future.
+And in those thoughts, you recall all of the stages that will be involved, the challenges that each stage brings, your weaknesses, your strengths…what could go wrong… and every other synopsis possible in an effort to foresee the failures of your future.

 For quite some time, the fear in beginning a new piece was paralyzing… but the source of that fear was very clear… it was a fear of failure.
 And you know what I would often do?
 I’d look at the paper, think about what I wanted to drawn and then put the paper back in its package and say “maybe another day”… Other days I’d start but barely give myself sufficient time to see it through to even the initial stages… It has taken a little while to break that habit.

 Have Faith in the Process

 To some extent, remaining confident enough to ‘start’, is still a work in progress.
 I often remind myself “have faith in the process“.
 Do you have this same approach at times when it comes to starting new things?
 You’re not alone.
 In fact it seems quite common whether you are an artist, a writer, an entrepreneur looking to start a new business venture etc.

 No matter what you do or where you go, there’s a point at which you’re just getting started.
 Think of the high school graduate.
 The new employee.
 The marathon runner.
 Sometimes, that beginning stage is exciting.
 Other times, daunting.
 Many times, it’s both.
 And so it is with painting.
 Whether you’re a new student of art or an established practitioner, every time you start a new painting, you are—in a sense—a “beginner,” determining how and where to put down that first mark. – In The Beginning” by Anne Hevener